lightbug-io/docs/fundamentals/positioning.md

 ## GNSS (Global Navigation Satellite System)

 GNSS is a set of satellite based navigation system, of which the first constellation was GPS, launched in the 70s.

+Satellites provide location and time information, anywhere on Earth where there is an unobstructed line of sight.

+Getting a GPS lock can take some time, and this depeds on the environment and current satellite positions.

+### Constellations

 There are now 6 constellations in operation.

-These satellites provide location and time information, anywhere on Earth where there is an unobstructed line of sight.

 Lightbug devices use GNSS satellite constellations as a primary means of determining their location, and this typically leads to accurate positioning of 0.5-5m outdoors.